doug-skinner/doug-skinner.github.io/pages/index.md

 These are the topics that I am currently thinking about or researching.
 These topics can have pretty broad time horizons, but also may not be updated all that frequently.

+- Figuring out what I can do about the [current state of the United States](/the-state-of-the-us/) after this weeks insurrection attempt.
 - Developing a more robust thinking environment.
 - Continue down my list of books to read.
 - Continue adding to [my digital commonplace book](/quotes/)